google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 collection: rendering-tools
 key-takeaways:
   layout-issues:
-    - Don't write JavaScript that forces your browser to recalculate layout.
-Separate read and write functions, and read first.
+    - Don't write JavaScript that forces the browser to recalculate layout.
+Separate read and write functions, and perform reads first.
     - Don't over-complicate your CSS.
 Use less CSS and keep your CSS selectors simple.
     - Avoid layout as much as possible.
 Choose CSS that doesn't trigger layout at all.
     - Painting can take up more time than any other rendering activity.
 Watch out for paint bottlenecks.